terrapower/armi/README.rst

 decades, tossing various off-normal conditions at them now and then, to see how they perform in terms of capability, economics, and safety.

-.. note:: Of course, experimental validation remains necessary for many new configurations and situations during licensing.

-Perhaps surprisingly, some nuclear software written in the 1960s is still in use today (mostly ported to Fortran 90 by now).
+Perhaps surprisingly, some nuclear software written in the 1960s is still in use today.
 These codes are validated against physical experiments that no longer exist.
-Meanwhile, new cutting-edge nuclear software is being developed today for powerful computers.
-Both old and new, these tools are often challenging to operate and to use in concert with other sub-specialty codes that are necessary to reach a full system analysis.
+Meanwhile, new cutting-edge nuclear software is being developed for todays powerful computers.
+Both old and new, these tools are often challenging to operate and coordinate to produce a full reactor analysis.

 The ARMI approach was born out of this situation: how can we best leverage an eclectic mix of legacy and modern tools with a small team to do full-scope analysis?
-We built an environment that lets us automate the tedious, uncoupled, and error-prone parts of reactor engineering/analysis work.
+We built an framework that lets us automate the tedious, uncoupled, and error-prone parts of reactor engineering/analysis work.
 We can turn around a very meaningful and detailed core analysis given a major change (e.g. change power by 50%) in just a few weeks.
-We can dispatch hundreds of parameter sweeps to multiple machines and then perform multiobjective optimization on the resulting design space.
+We can dispatch hundreds of parameter sweeps to multiple machines and then perform multi-objective optimization on the resulting design space.

 The ARMI system is largely written in the Python programming language.
 Its high-level nature allows nuclear and mechanical engineers to rapidly automate their analysis tasks from their sub-specialties.
 This helps eliminate the